SwiftDocOrg/SwiftSemantics/README.md

 and therefore misleading.

 <details>
-<summary><em>And if that weren't enough to dissuade you, consider what happens when we throw generically-constrained extensions and conditional compilation into the mix...</em></summary>
+<summary><em>And if that weren't enough to dissuade you...</em></summary>

+Consider what happens when we throw generically-constrained extensions and conditional compilation into the mix...

 ```swift
 // Third.swift